Eulerian path: Complexity issues

-The number of Eulerian circuits in digraphs can be calculated using the so-called BEST theorem, named after de Bruijn, van Aardenne-Ehrenfest, Smith and Tutte.
+The number of Eulerian circuits in a directed graph can be calculated using the so-called BEST theorem, named after de Bruijn, van Aardenne-Ehrenfest, Smith and Tutte.
 The formula states that the number of Eulerian circuits in a digraph is the product of certain degree factorials and the number of rooted arborescences.
 The latter can be computed as a determinant, by the matrix tree theorem, giving a polynomial time algorithm.

 BEST theorem is first stated in this form in a "note added in proof" to the Aardenne-Ehrenfest and de Bruijn paper (1951).
 The original proof was bijective and generalized the de Bruijn sequences.
 It is a variation on an earlier result by Smith and Tutte (1941).

 Counting the number of Eulerian circuits on undirected graphs is much more difficult.
 This problem is known to be #P-complete.
 In a positive direction, a Markov chain Monte Carlo approach, via the Kotzig transformations (introduced by Anton Kotzig in 1968) is believed to give a sharp approximation for the number of Eulerian circuits in a graph, though as yet there is no proof of this fact (even for graphs of bounded degree).